Ze-brookes/recipes/_posts/2021-04-14-a-recipe-for-a-recipe-book.md

 Do you remember my previous blog on the different ebook [formats](https://www.creativestudiosderby.co.uk/fixed-layout-vs-reflowable-epubs-indesign-ebook-formats-explained/): *fixed-layout* and *reflowable?* (Go back if you're not too sure about what I'm talking about 😊) Well, definitely take this into consideration when choosing to make a Recipe ebook.

-A fixed-layout allows you to take interactivity into consideration for you cookbook, and is a potentially a better option when considering
+A fixed-layout allows you to take interactivity into your cookbook, and is a potentially a better option than reflowable as you can as sound, animated images and videos.

-Whilst constructing a recipe book on InDesign try to remember a few things:
+Whilst constructing a recipe book on InDesign try to remember a few things (in no particular order):

-1. Co-ordination: Make sure that your spreads are enough for each theme that you plan to have for your ebook
+1. Co-ordination: Make sure that your double-spreads are enough for each theme that you plan to have for your ebook

-   * Ensure that you pick the correct template size and format for your book 2.
+   * Ensure that you pick the correct template size and format for your book as well
+2. Your own taste, creativity and imagery!
+3. Interactivity: Ensure that you make this ebook appeal to the masses by animating text and images
+4. Good recipes: Look at your recipes and ensure if they are appetising enough to your audience
+5. Trial and error: Like most things in this world - things needed to be tested to ensure the best UX (user experience)

+   * Download an ePub Reader to see what your ebook looks like outside of InDesign
+   * Use the ePub interactivity

+**Bonus tip!
+Don't forget your imprint, colophon and title spread** (p.s colophons traditionally come at the end of books and state the production information of the book e.g font type